cuba-platform/sample-dashboard/README.md

 You can see this demo in action at [www.cuba-platform.com](https://demo.cuba-platform.com/dashboard).

-The application has fully customized dashboard which uses `CssLayout` with [Vaadin responsive extention](https://vaadin.com/wiki/-/wiki/Main/Responsive+layouts+using+the+Responsive+extension).
+The application has fully customized dashboard which uses `CssLayout` with the [Vaadin responsive extension](https://vaadin.com/wiki/-/wiki/Main/Responsive+layouts+using+the+Responsive+extension).

 * The `ExtAppMainWindow` controller extends the `AppMainWindow` controller defined in the platform.
 * The `BootstrapListener` class extends the `CubaBootstrapListener` to add `viewport` metatag with `device-width` option.